-The wrong nutrition can defeat all the efforts you have put in to train for your run, writes Nandini Reddy.
+The wrong nutrition can defeat all the efforts you have put in to train for your marathon event, writes Nandini Reddy.

 You put in a lot of work on your training.
 You work on your pace, time and intensity of your run.
 Yet something seems to be holding you back.
 It might be more because of your nutrition mistakes than your training efforts.
 Most beginner runner make these mistakes often.
 Here is what you might be doing wrong.